Atlanticx-Datos/100_Oportunidades/README.md

 ## Description

-100 + Opportunities is a platform dedicated to connecting **artists, students, researchers and cultural workers** from the continent with **global calls** for professional development and training.
++ Oportunidades is a platform dedicated to connecting **artists, students, researchers and cultural workers** from the continent with **global calls** for professional development and training.
 The project builds public data regarding grants, residencies, production and/or mobility funds, awards and competitions.
 Our mission is to ensure that these opportunities are treated from the perspective of the ["Digital Public Goods"](https://www.un.org/techenvoy/content/digital-public-goods) alliance, **a UN project to promote open source for social impact**.
 At the same time, we invite developers to join us in refining and expanding this project by gradually making it open source.

 ### Origin of Opportunities